Join our PhD Programmes, which are the leading choice for industry-focused postgraduate engineering, science and innovation research around the world.

 Entry Requirements

-Entry requirements for each programme may vary.
-Please make sure that your application meets the specific requirements of the programme you are applying for, and if you have any questions or concerns, please contact us and a member of the NSIRC team will respond.
+Please note that the entry requirements for both NSIRC programmes vary.
+Make sure that your application meets the specific requirements of the programme you are applying for, and if you have any questions or concerns, please contact us and a member of the NSIRC team will respond.

 A panel will review your application and decide whether it can go forward to be submitted.
 If you are shortlisted we will contact you for a qualifying interview.